She was a mother of two young kids, driving them off to the nearest summer camp. A lorry had hit her vehicle and there was blood everywhere.

 Her dreams intact.
 Her life intact.

 She lived to tell her tale.

 Her story has a happy ending only because someone decided to help them and get them emergency services.

 Majority of them die due to lack of knowledge and lack of awareness but not for lack of humanity.

 Just imagine for a second you are lying on the road, bleeding and asking for help and people don’t even try to come to your aid.

-Lack of awareness and this dangerous fear of being tied up with legal and police aspects of helping a person get aid during medical emergency is two most defining factors that influence roadside death statistics.
+Lack of awareness and this dangerous fear of being tied up with legal and policy aspects of helping a person get aid during a medical emergency is two most defining factors that influence roadside death statistics.

 What if I could tell you that a law exists that not only helps in making the affected person safe and also the one who helps.
 It’s called the Good Samaritans Law.